 A step-by-step guide to modernizing your telephone system in 5 easy steps

 Switching to a modern telephone system is simpler than it sounds.
 It’s not a question of changing everything overnight, but of following a clear roadmap to make the transition a success for your teams and your budget.
-Here’s how to proceed, step by step.
+Here’s how to do it, step by step.

 Step 1: Assess your current telephone infrastructure